-The coverage period (1990 - 2019) is satisfactory, with the year 2019 chosen for the static map.
+The coverage period of available archive optical and SAR data (1990 - 2019) is satisfactory, with the year 2019 chosen for the static map.
 The 5-year mean LC maps are sufficient for climate studies if the changes are provided yearly.
 The consistency of the changes should be checked, along with the side products so that the climate modelling groups could assimilate coherently different sources of information on surface cover and surface state.